 Start with the basics, including understanding better the multiple names given to anticipation.

 Learn how to use strategic foresight and warning, how to identify those issues to which we must pay attention, how to create strategic foresight and warning mapping, how to elaborate scenarios, how to select indicators, how to monitor a situation with those indicators, and finally how to best deliver the result of your efforts to decision-makers.
 Imagine how to improve anticipation and explore tools and methodologies.
-To those ends, use the methodological sections displayed as images below, that constitute an ideal strategic foresight and warning process: analyse, scan and monitor, evaluate, deliver (click on a photo to access the corresponding section).
+To those ends, use the methodological sections displayed as images below, that constitute an ideal strategic foresight and warning process: analyse, scan and monitor, evaluate, deliver, and finally our latest temporal observatory project (click on a photo to access the corresponding section).

 Monitoring and Scanning